-We played tennis on a court behind the building and a new gymnasium was erected.
-We played tennis and netball in the paddock opposite Sherborne House, but we walked to Tinney's Lane for hockey.
-We were divided into 'Houses' - Britons had blue ribbons, Danes had yellow, Saxons, had green and Romans black and red, which were all attached to the left shoulder of our tunics - we gained points for our House for games and good work.
+Danes had yellow, Saxons, had green and Romans black and red, which were all attached to the left shoulder of our tunics we gained points for our House for games and good work.

 Miss Wickham had an after school art club where we did all kinds of interesting craft work.
-I particularly remember painting wooden boxes, which we clear varnished, and they made pretty gifts for our mothers.
+I particularly remember painting wooden boxes, with clear varnished, and they made pretty gifts for our mothers.
 It was dark one evening when we walked back down the drive to go home and some of us thought we saw a ghostly coach and horses - a fantasy of course - but we took to our heels and ran!